-Epidemiologic studies may be impacted by bias, which is defined as the "[s]ystematic deviation of results or inferences from the truth.
-Processes leading to such deviation.
-An error in the conception and design of a study-or in the collection, analysis, interpretation, reporting, publication, or review of data-leading to results or conclusions that are systematically (as opposed to randomly) different from the truth."12 There are many types of bias; particularly important for environmental epidemiology are those that impact study procedures.
+Epidemiologic studies may be impacted by bias, which is defined as the "[s]ystematic deviation of results or inferences from truth, or processes leading to such deviation.
+An error in the conception and design of a study-or in the collection, analysis, interpretation, reporting, publication, or review of data-leading to results or conclusions that are systematically (as opposed to randomly) different from truth."12 There are many types of bias; particularly important for environmental epidemiology are those that impact study procedures.
 Examples of such bias are related to how the study was designed, the method of data collection, interpretation and review of findings, and procedures used in data analysis.
 For example, in measurements of exposures and outcomes, faulty measurement devices may introduce biases into study designs.

 A complete discussion of all the kinds of bias is beyond the scope of the text; however, we will consider two types of bias, recall bias and selection bias.
 The former is particularly relevant to case-control studies.
 Recall bias refers to the fact that cases may remember an exposure more clearly than controls.19 The consequence of recall bias is to reduce the reliability of exposure information gathered from control groups.

-Selection bias is defined as "Distortions that result from procedures used to select subjects and from factors that influence participation in the study."12 The effect of selection bias may be to cause systematic differences in characteristics between participants and nonparticipants in research.
+Selection bias is defined as "bias in the estimated association or effect of an exposure on the outcome that arises from the procedures used to select individuals into the study or the analysis."12 The effect of selection bias may be to cause systematic differences in characteristics between participants and nonparticipants in research.
 An example of selection bias is the healthy worker effect, which may reduce the validity of exposure data when employed persons are chosen as research subjects in studies of occupational health.
 Monson states that the healthy worker effect refers to the "observation that employed populations tend to have a lower mortality experience than the general population."28(p114) The healthy worker effect may have an impact on occupational mortality studies in several ways.
 People whose life expectancy is shortened by disease are less likely to be employed than healthy persons.
 One consequence of this phenomenon would be a reduced (or attenuated) measure of effect for an exposure that increases morbidity or mortality; that is, because the general population includes both employed and unemployed individuals, the mortality rate of that population may be somewhat elevated in comparison with a population in which everyone is healthy enough to work.
 As a result, any excess mortality associated with a given occupational exposure is more difficult to detect when the healthy worker effect is operative.
 The healthy worker effect is likely to be stronger for nonmalignant causes of mortality, which usually produce worker attrition during an earlier career phase, than for malignant causes of mortality, which typically have longer latency periods and occur later in life.
 In addition, healthier workers may have greater total exposure to occupational hazards than those who leave the workforce at an earlier age because of illness.

-Another example of study bias is confounding, which denotes "the distortion of a measure of the effect of an exposure on an outcome due to the association of the exposure with other factors that influence the occurrence of the outcome."
+Another example of study bias is confounding, which denotes "the distortion of a measure of the effect of an exposure on an outcome due to the association of the exposure with other factors that influence the occurrence of the outcome."12 See FIGURE 2.12.
 Confounding factors are associated with disease risk and produce a different distribution of outcomes in the exposure groups than in the comparison groups.
 The existence of confounding factors that occur in the exposed group may lead to invalid conclusions from a study.